 Good question.
 I just sold an 1830s mixed use building that sounds very similar to this.
 It attracted interest from a variety of folks from many walks of life, with wildly differing opinions as to value.
 This can be disconcerting unless you have confidence in your pricing.
-Here's a couple of ways to look at it that might help you, none of which is intended to substitute for proper professional advice from a qualified commercial appraiser, which would be money well spent.
+There are a couple of things you can do to help yourself arrive at that position and my suggestion is to do both, then see where you are.

 First, ask a Commercial Broker for a price opinion using sales data.
 Since there aren't any recent comps in the immediate vicinity, you cast the net wider and go back further in time, then make adjustments for the variables.
 The factors you would be looking to match are age of building and any landmark status, size, zoning, and foot traffic, then make adjustments for geographical proximity and recency of sale.